Discomfort = Skepticism

 Fooling Students with Yellow Paper

-One group (the good news group) was told the paper would turn green if they had TAA deficiency.
-The other (the bad news group) was told staying yellow meant they had the condition.
+Researchers told one group (the good news group) the paper would turn green if they had TAA deficiency.
+They told the other (bad news) group that staying yellow meant they had the condition.
 Here’s how the different groups behaved:

-The group getting the bad news was also more dismissive of how serious TAA was as a condition, imagined it was more common, thought the test was less accurate, and in a follow up could be prompted come up with far more mitigating life irregularities that rendered the test less reliable.
+The group getting the bad news was also more dismissive of how serious TAA was as a condition.
+They imagined it was more common, and thought the test was less accurate.
+And in a follow up they could be prompted come up with far more mitigating life irregularities that rendered the test less reliable.

-This happy acceptance of things we want to hear, but motivated skepticism about what we don’t is strongly influenced by knowledge and intelligence, in a bad way.
-Research shows that the more intelligent, numerate, informed and expert we are, the better we are at finding reasons to support our desired worldview and reject what we don’t like.
+So we happily accept things we want to hear, and are motivated skeptics about what we don’t.
+Knowledge and intelligence have a strong influenced on our susceptibility to this, in a bad way.
+Research shows that the more intelligent, informed and expert we are, the better we are at finding reasons to support our desired worldview and reject what we don’t like.

-Rather than bemoaning how bonkers and irrational people are, I think this information is pretty useful in helping us make better decisions and in persuading people to a bit more open.
-The place to start is in the mirror.
+Rather than bemoaning how bonkers and irrational people are, I think this information helps us make better decisions and persuade others to be a bit more open.
+The place to start is the mirror.

 I’m not arguing that we mimic French philosophers, challenging each treasured belief in turn, pulverising our worldview and indulging in a self motivated existential crisis.
-What I am arguing is that when we’re faced with a big decision – like starting a venture, taking a job offer, or hiring a candidate – we switch around the burden of proof from its usual place of “convince me that I’m wrong.”
-The burden of proof should now be squarely on your dearly held belief, for example that your cat millinery hobby can be turned into a business, that the job with the hipster beard accessories start up is right for you, or that you should give the job to the candidate who’s most buff and shares your love of televised sport.
+I’m arguing that when we’re faced with a big decision we switch around the burden of proof from its usual place of “convince me that I’m wrong.”
+The burden of proof should now be squarely on your dearly held belief.
+Can your cat millinery hobby honestly be turned into a business?
+Is the job with the hipster beard accessories start up really right for you?
+Should you give the job to the candidate who’s most buff and shares your love of televised sport?
 Evidence shows that this mindset of prompting ourselves to be analytical actually does work.

 Persuading others is a whole new bagful of monkeys.
 But once we accept that people are motivated skeptics, we realise there’s wisdom in choosing who to persuade and choosing whether and how you persuade them.

 - You’re miles ahead if you can work with people who are predisposed to you and what you’re going to say.
-This is one reason why management consultancies sell to their alumni, and why football managers are all former players.
+Management consultancies sell to their alumni.
+Football managers are all former players

-- When you need to step out of your echo chamber of like-minded folk, but still have a choice between trying to persuade someone whose views are opposite to yours, or someone who’s open minded, go for the swing voter every time.
+- Let’s say you need to step out of your echo chamber of like-minded folk.
+You now have a choice between trying to persuade someone whose views are opposite to yours, or someone who’s open minded.
+Go for the swing voter every time

-- If your thankless task is to persuade someone who has a strong opposing dearly held belief, don’t fool yourself that a selection of facts and a cogent argument that goes head on with theirs will have any effect other than to entrench them.
+- Let’s now say that your thankless task is to persuade someone who has a strong opposing dearly held belief.
+Don’t fool yourself that a selection of facts and a cogent argument that goes head on with theirs will have any effect other than to entrench them.
 When people disbelieve they get analytical, so emotional appeals won’t help either.

 With these folks, the data suggests a couple of things.
 First, focus on insights they might not have considered and where they don’t have a foundation to rudely undermine.
-For example, one purported reason there’s fewer girls than boys in technical subjects is that girls are as good as boys at technical subjects but better than boys in the other school subjects; so boys focus on the technical stuff, and girls are spread across the full range of subjects.
-This feels like a more productive place to have a discussion about why your computer course doesn’t get enough women on it than some potential misogyny spiral.
+For example, one purported reason fewer girls than boys take technical subjects is that girls are as good as boys at technical subjects but better than boys in the other school subjects.
+So boys focus on the technical stuff, and girls are spread across the full range of subjects.
+This feels like a more productive place to have a discussion about why not enough women take your computer course than some potential misogyny spiral.

-And the next time you’re questioning the quality and justice of the referee’s every decision against your team but not really giving that much thought to those calls that go your way, or muttering about the media’s right/left wing bias, give yourself a nod of recognition – that’s your own highly motivated skeptic hard at work as usual.
+And the next time you question the quality and justice of the referee’s every decision against your team but don’t give that much thought to those calls that go your way; or when you mutter about the media’s right/left wing bias, give yourself a nod of recognition – that’s your own highly motivated skeptic hard at work as usual.